-XIII.
-POPULATION AND HOUSING - Would the project:

-a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through \boxtimes

-extension of roads or other
+ls sue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XIII.
+POI PULATION AND HOUSING - Would the project t: a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?

-infrastructure)?

-The project is located within a developed commercial and residential neighborhood and is surrounded by similar development.
+The project is located within a developed neighborhood and is surrounded by similar development and residential.
 The project site currently receives water and sewer service from the City, and no extension of infrastructure to new areas is required.
 As such, the project would not induce substantial population growth in the area.
-Impacts would be less than significant.
+No impacts would occur.

-b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? \boxtimes
+b) Displace substantial numbers of

+existing housing, necessitating the construction of replacement housing \bowtie

+elsewhere?

-Residential uses do not occur on site, however the existing commercial uses would be demolished and replaced with a mixed-use development that includes 24 multi-family units.
+Residential uses do not occur on site; therefore no existing housing would be displaced.
 No impacts would occur.